Amazon sellers should take precautions to protect themselves from the penalties of overweight boxes

 There are a few steps that you can take, to avoid penalties for overweight boxes:

-- Take pictures.
 After you print and apply the stickers to the outside of the box, snap a photo.
 The picture should include both the number on the scale and the weight on the carrier’s sticker, as well as the tracking number.

-- Get a receipt.
 If you drop off your boxes at a UPS location, they most likely weigh each carton.
 Get the shipping receipt and keep it on file.
 It includes the weight of the box, and it can be tied directly to the box via tracking information.

 Certainly these precautions may be overkill for the average seller, or for any shipping boxes that weigh less than 40 pounds.
 However, they become more important if an account already has a warning.
 In conclusion, cover your behind.
 Nobody wants inbound shipping privileges suspended as we head into Q4.